shantamcbain/comserv2/Comserv/root/Documentation/Documentation_Workflow.md

 - **JavaScript**: Client-side sorting and tab switching
 - **CSS**: Styling for documentation cards, tabs, and badges

+## Logging and Debugging

+The documentation system uses the application's logging framework:

+- All documentation scanning and categorization is logged
+- Debug information can be viewed by enabling debug mode
+- Errors during documentation processing are logged to the application log

 ## Troubleshooting

 If documentation is not appearing as expected: